 So we’ve put together this NYC 3 day itinerary to help you have a great time without too much stressing about planning and searching.

 We’re keeping this NYC itinerary focused on different areas of New York each day to reduce your travel time and costs.
-It’s also an itinerary designed to visit the main NYC attractions.
+It’s also an itinerary designed to visit the main NYC attractions and is perfect for first-time visitors.

 It won’t focus on exploring neighborhood communities, although we have weaved that in where we can.